-To get 50mA from 5V, you need 100Ω .
-Using parallel resistances, you need double that, or around 220Ω .
+To get 50mA from 5V, you need $100\Omega$ .
+Using parallel resistances, you need double that, or around $220\Omega$ .
 You may want to use your multimeter to make sure the current flowing through the circuit is indeed 50mA.
 The tolerances of resistors can alter this current.
 To measure current with your multimeter, make sure to connect it in series!
-To see a diagram of how to build the circuit for setting the gain, see the Fritzing diagram below:

 With a known, constant current flowing through the sensor, the gain can be adjusted.
 The same sketch can be used as last time.
 Open up the Serial Plotter again.
 To set the gain, disconnect one of the wires to break the current sensing circuit.
 When you reconnect it, see how much the output voltage increases.
 Subtract this from your Vref, to keep the voltage change (also known as delta).
 So, if you have 50mA flowing in the circuit, you want this change to be about 125mV for the 100mA/250mV sensitivity example.
+An example is shown below: